 Students who wish to come to campus, but aren't in any of the groups listed above, can opt-in for the testing by completing the sign-up form.

 Depending on the students’ circumstances or the Testing Coordination Team’s protocols, students may receive census tests through their CSU mailboxes or by visiting the North Henry Street clinic or Kaplan Arena.
 Directions for obtaining and submitting census tests are emailed to students from the coordination team or Healthy Together.
 If you have any questions, please contact the Testing Coordination Team at [[COVIDtest]].

 Faculty & Staff Voluntary Testing

-Voluntary COVID-19 testing is now available for all W&M faculty and staff members, without a physician's referral.
-This at-will testing is intended to provide asymptomatic employees an additional tool for risk mitigation as you move between the campus community and other populations.
-However, if you are experiencing symptoms of COVID-19, please consult your healthcare provider and do not schedule an at-will testing appointment.
+Free or partially subsidized voluntary COVID-19 testing is available for all W&M faculty and staff members, without a physician's referral.
+This at-will testing is intended to provide asymptomatic employees an additional tool for risk mitigation as they move between the campus community and other populations.
+This testing resumes the week of January 25 by appointment only; visit the appointment portal to book.